-Staff members are to keep records of their concerns and reports made to the Principal (or DCJ).
-Cumulative harm can constitute a significant risk of harm.
-Cumulative harm refers to a series of acts or omissions that, when viewed separately may not indicate significant risk, but when viewed together suggest a pattern of significant harm.
+Cumulative harm refers to a series of acts or omissions that, when viewed separately, may not indicate significant risk.
+However, when viewed together, they can suggest a pattern of significant harm.
+Staff members should be vigilant to potential patterns of harm and ensure that concerns are consistently documented.

-Mandatory reporters are to record concerns they have about a child as these concerns may continue, and the pattern may constitute a report to the Child Protection Helpline.
+Mandatory reporters are responsible for recording any concerns about a child, as these concerns may continue over time, and the pattern could ultimately constitute a report to the Child Protection Helpline.

-The documentation relating to the making of a mandatory report is maintained by the Principal and kept in a secured location.
+The documentation relating to the making of a mandatory report will be maintained by the Principal and securely stored in a confidential location.

-10. Voluntary Reporting to DCJ
+9. Voluntary Reporting to DCJ

-Any person who believes, on reasonable grounds, that a child or young person is at risk of harm may voluntarily report to the DCJ even if they are not Mandatory reporters or Mandatory Reporters whose concerns arise outside of their work.
+Any person who believes, on reasonable grounds, that a child or young person is at risk of harm may voluntarily report to the DCJ even if they are not mandated to report as a requirement of their role.
 If you suspect that the child/young person is suffering abuse or harm, you can call the Child Protection Helpline on 132 111 or 1800 212 936 (24/7) or speak to the Principal for advice.
-Call the police on 000 if you need to report an offence that requires their immediate attention.
+Call the police on 000 in an emergency or the Police Area Command or Police Assistance Line in non-urgent circumstances.

-Kingdom Culture Christian School CHILD PROTECTION POLICY PART C THE CHILDREN'S GUARDIAN ACT 2019 (NSW)
+PART C: THE CHILDREN'S GUARDIAN ACT 2019 (NSW)